Kamalapur railway station: Issues

 According to the statistics of 2014, the number of homeless people in Dhaka is at least 7 thousand.
-Many of them live in Kamalapur railway station because of lack of means.
-Today it is one of the refuges of the destitute population in the city.
-This unguarded railway station building is the target of criminal activities of vagrants.
-According to the information of the detective branch, various criminals are waiting to commit misdeeds at this railway terminal and hence the station is dangerous for passengers.
+Many of them live around Kamalapur railway station because of ruthless circumstances and hardship of poverty-stricken life.
+Today it is one of the refuge of the destitute population in the city.
+This unguarded railway station building is the target of many criminal activities of vagrants.
+According to the information of the Detective Branch, various criminals always eagerly wait to commit misdeeds at this railway terminal and hence the station is dangerous for passengers.
 According to Railway Police data, 86 criminals were arrested from the terminal in 2021.
-This is also a safe place for drug dealers.
+This is also a safe haven for drug dealers.
 In 2022, Newsbangla24.com reported that there is a lack of security at the terminal and a lack of police personnel can be seen after the evening.
-The reporter saw some people taking drugs in public and interviewed a porter who was there revealed that the policemen are removed after 12:00 am.
-On the other hand, the railway police authority blamed the lack of manpower for this insecurity in the station.
+The reporter saw some people taking drugs in public and interviewed a porter who revealed that the policemen are removed after 12:00 am.
+On the other hand, the railway police authority blamed the lack of manpower for the lack of security in the station.